Rictor: Powerless detective

 In the pages of X-Factor vol. 3, after finding out a dupe of Madrox's has been living in New England as a priest, Rictor and Strong Guy take a road trip to visit him, hoping to find out where Madrox had disappeared to.
-While traveling, Rictor brushes off Guido's questions of his mental state, but acknowledges his reaction to Madrox's absorption of his baby may not have been the greatest.
+While traveling, Rictor brushes off Strong Guy's questions of his mental state, but acknowledges his reaction to Madrox's absorption of his baby may not have been the greatest.
 The two question Father Maddox on Jamie's disappearance, but in the middle of this, a masked man crashes through the window, swords pointed toward Rictor.
-Guido manages to grab the attacker and pull off his mask before being thrown out the window, revealing the masked man to be a possessed Shatterstar.
+Strong Guy manages to grab the attacker and pull off his mask before being thrown out the window, revealing the masked man to be a possessed Shatterstar.
 After a brief fight, Shatterstar is broken out of his trance-like state.
 Upon recognizing Rictor, the two grab one another and finally share a kiss.